kunalchand/deprecated-my-programming-languages-notes/my-python-notes.md

 my_dict["key2"].append("value2")
 my_dict["key1"].append("value1")

-# NOT POSSIBLE to create dict that keeps elements in sorted order wrt key
+# NOT POSSIBLE to create dict that keeps elements in sorted order wrt key or value

 # By DEFAULT in python, dictionary maintains insertion order of elements (both dict and defaultdict)
 ```